 Barbara Dann is a passionate quilter with too many ideas and never enough time!
-She’s a Certified Instructor for Studio 180 Design and Sue Pelland Designs.
+She’s a quilting educator, specializing in Studio 180 Design and Sue Pelland Designs tools and techniques.
 She teaches at guilds, quilt shops and quilt shows.
 Barbara’s classes are relaxed, informative, and fun.
-She enjoys teaching quilters of all skill levels and shares many tips and techniques that make piecing and applique easier, faster and more accurate.
+She enjoys teaching quilters of all skill levels and shares many tips and ideas that make piecing and applique easier, faster and more accurate.
 For more information or to schedule a workshop, contact Barbara at firstname.lastname@example.org

 Diamonds in the Sky - Diamonds in the Sky is a brilliant high contrast quilt.
 The Corner Beam blocks used throughout the design give you an alternating diamond illusion that simply radiates beauty.
 While we made our Diamonds in the Sky project with a medley of bright fat quarters for our stars, you could use 6” strips or scraps of bright fabric to make this a dynamite stash-buster project.

 This class includes step by step instructions for the Corner Beam.
 Additionally, I'll share lots of hints and tips on organization, machine piecing, matching points, cutting and pressing.

 Tumbling Triangles - a Modern 180 pattern designed by Running with Scissors Quilters.
 By combining two contrasting fabrics you will create triangles tumbling down the quilt.
 This quilt can be made in six (!) different sizes from 13" x 13" mini to a queen sized 80" x 80"!
 It's your choice for the class.
 The triangles are made using the V-Block tool -what was once a difficult block to make is now super easy.
 Before class prep is minimal - cutting strips and a few squares.
 And only two fabrics - this is a great quilt to use that fabulous print you've been saving!